 Under Malaysian Student Pass rules, as an exchange or study abroad student you must be enrolled full-time throughout your stay.

 A normal full-time load at Monash is 24 credit points (four units/subjects), but 18 credit points (three units/subjects) is permitted.
-You cannot enrol in more than 24 credit points per semester.
+You cannot enrol in more than 24 credit points or less than 18 credit points per semester.